wilsonmar/wilsonmar.github.io/_posts/2017-11-03-hashicorp-vault.md

    7e.
 [Vault Enterprise] Describe and interpret multi-tenancy with namespaces

 8. Configure Vault Agent<br />
    8a.
-Securely configure auto-auth and token sink<br />
+Securely configure auto-auth using a token sink (referencing a file written by a method)<br />
    8b.
-Configure templating
+Configure <a target="_blank" href="https://developer.hashicorp.com/vault/tutorials/vault-agent/agent-templates">templating</a> (formerly Consul-template)

 <hr />